NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmenting/caps.rst

 fragments.
 Caps also show up in a number of other methods which partition and/or break-up large covalently-bonded systems including QM/MM and ONIOM.

+We need the ``Cap`` class because the ``Nuclei`` class does not contain state for remembering the anchor and replaced nuclei.
+We need the ``CapSet`` class to wrap the process of retrieving caps for either a particular anchor or a particular replaced atom.

 *******************
 Caps considerations
 *******************